ustcwhy/ustcwhy.github.io/_pages/about.md

   - /about.html
 ---

-I am Hongyu Wang (王鸿钰 in Chinese), a first-year PhD candidate at VIPL, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
+I am Hongyu Wang (王鸿钰 in Chinese), a first-year Ph.D candidate at VIPL group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS) under the surpervision of Professor [Xilin Chen](http://vipl.ict.ac.cn/people/_xlchen/).
 I received my B.Sc. degree from Department of Computer Science and Technology of University of Science and Technology of China (USTC).
 I was advised by associate researcher [Chao Qian](http://www.lamda.nju.edu.cn/qianc/) at USTC.
 I am currently a research intern under the supervision of  Dr. [Furu Wei](http://gitnlp.org/) and [Shuming Ma](https://shumingma.com/) in MSR-Asia NLC group.